microsoft/tilda/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+# About

+Tilda is a research project studying team collaboration over group chat.
+The Tilda software allows teams to create collaborative summaries of the important parts of their chats, which makes it easier for people to catch up on missed conversations.
+You can read more about our research in our [2018 CSCW publication](https://www.microsoft.com/en-us/research/publication/making-sense-of-group-chat-through-collaborative-tagging-and-summarization/).

-# Running the Hosted Version of Tilda
+# Using the Hosted Version of Tilda

-If you just want to try out Tilda or use it in your existing Slack team, you can simply use the existing hosted version of Tilda located at [https://tildachat.com](https://tildachat.com).
+If you just want use Tilda in your own Slack team, and don't want to go through the steps of deploying it yourself, there is a hosted version run by MIT located at [https://tildachat.com](https://tildachat.com).
+Follow the instructions on that site to get started.

 # Developing and Deploying your own Tilda

-Follow these instructions for developing and deploying your own version of Tilda.
+If you'd like to deploy and host your own Tilda, follow these instructions.

 ## Get Slack API Credentials